WGBH-MLA/aws-wrapper/README.md

 # aws-wrapper
-Scripts for our most common interactios with AWS
+Scripts for our most common interactions with AWS